GLUCK MELODIE from ORFEO ed EURIDICE "Dance of the Blessed Spirits" arr. Giovanni Sgambati

 Mark Hambourg's playing of this transcription is one of my favorites.
 His interpretation is subtly romantic while maintaining the delicacy and spirit of the original.

-The performance by Rachmaninov, exquisitely played as always, is just a tad more Romantic than I think appropriate for the music.
+The performances by Rachmaninov, exquisitely played as always, are just a tad more Romantic than some think appropriate for the music.
 But the arrangement allows for it and his interpretation is carefully crafted and really works.

 Surprisingly, Hofmann's interpretation doesn't really work for me.
 It seems almost as though he were not quite certain of the approach he wished to take.
 The melody does not flow, the playing has a halting aspect to it which contradicts the essence of the music.
-It is hard to fault Hofmann, but this one leaves me a might disappointed.
+It is hard to fault Hofmann, but this one leaves me a might disappointed, as do the performances by Levitsky and Petri.

 Antonietta Rudge, a very impressive Brazilian Pianist, just takes her Romantic approach to this lovely piece over the edge.
 This music was written in the 1760s and her interpretation has lost all connection to the spirit and style of the music.